 A ‘smoke alarm’ is the audible sound, and often the visible warning, that is activated once the smoke detector has detected smoke.
 The detector then sends a signal to the fire alarm control panel which in turn activates the required response – which is usually to set off the ‘fire alarms’.

-In a commercial environment, each building may present a variety of fire risks and therefore the detectors need to be able to sense all the potential indicators of a potential fire risk which include: smoke, heat, gas, air changes and flame.
+In a commercial environment, each building may present a variety of fire risks and therefore the fire detection devices need to be able to sense all the potential indicators of a potential fire risk which include: smoke, heat, gas, air changes and flame.

 Legal requirements for fire detection devices and fire alarm systems